mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 });
 ```

+### Your Turn

+You're welcome.
+For what?
+Well, it turns out that the Instagram API supports videos as well as images.
+Up until now, we've been filtering those videos out for you.
+But, you know how to use filter now, so you don't need us doing it for you anymore.

+Assuming that `instagramAPI.data` is a collection of both photographs and videos, can you filter out just the photographs and add them to the page, just like you did in the earlier exercises.

+As long as we're taking off the training wheels, you're on your own for adding them to the DOM as well.
+Take a look at the code we provided you earlier if you need some inspiration for how to create a DOM element and add it to the page.

 ## Array.prototype.reduce

 `Array.prototype.reduce` is a lot like `map` with one important distinction: it returns one single value as opposed to an array of new values.